 When to Seek Professional Help

-If hair-pulling causes visible damage or distress, speak with a professional.
-At Kopelman Hair, we treat hair loss and coordinate with mental health experts when needed.
+If hair pulling is causing visible damage or emotional distress, speak with a professional.
+At Kopelman Hair, we treat hair loss and coordinate with mental health experts when needed, because in many cases the two are inseparable.

 At Kopelman Hair, we understand that hair loss from pulling can be temporary or long-term.
 With over 40 years of experience, Dr. Kopelman and his team offer care backed by science.
 Dr. Kopelman is a board-certified hair restoration surgeon with expertise in surgical transplants, regenerative therapies, and scalp diagnostics.